PROFILE - Grade 11

 Answer:

 In many countries, members of parliament are prohibited from working in government offices.
-This is manifested
+This manifests itself

 2) republican form of government